lsst-sqre/phalanx/docs/developers/local-development.rst

 The ``install.sh`` uses the locally checked out branch of your Phalanx repository clone.

-To conserve resources, you may want to deploy a subset of Phalanx services in your local minikube cluster.
+To conserve resources, you may want to deploy a subset of Phalanx applications in your local minikube cluster.
 You can do this by editing the `/science-platform/values-minikube.yaml <https://github.com/lsst-sqre/phalanx/blob/master/science-platform/values-minikube.yaml>`_ file.
-Set any service you do not want to deploy to ``enabled: false``.
+Set any application you do not want to deploy to ``enabled: false``.

 Commit any changes with Git into a development branch of the Phalanx repository.
 **You must also push this development branch to the GitHub origin,** ``https://github.com/lsst-sqre/phalanx.git``.
 The ``install.sh`` script uses your locally-checked out branch of Phalanx, but also requires that the branch be accessible from GitHub.

-**Services that must be disabled for local Minikube:**
+**Application that must be disabled for local Minikube:**

 - ``ingress-nginx`` (conflicts with the minikube addon of Nginx Ingress Controller)

-**Minimal set of services that should be enabled:**
+**Minimal set of applications that should be enabled:**

 - ``vault_secrets_operator`` (for Vault secrets)
 - ``gafaelfawr`` (for authentication)
-- ``postgreql`` (for gafaelfawr)
+- ``postgresql`` (for gafaelfawr)

 Run the installer
 ------------------

 Finally, run the installer for the minikube environment.

 .. code-block:: sh